Skip to content

 No special database types

-Some databases can have their special datatypes or you can define your own.
+Some databases have their special datatypes or you can define your own.
 In PostgreSQL you’ve got e.g. hstore or arrays.
-There is no way to use those in migrations.
+There is no way to use those in the migrations.
 Of course you can use just all the standard data types, but if you want to use some special, you’ve got a problem.

 Migration up/down is atomic

 Is atomic and is run in one transaction.
 The problem appears when you’ve got a huge (huge using this definition) database and want to update too many records.
-During such an update all records would be blocked for writing so it is rather stupid to make that on a huge, very used table.
-Example of such a query:
+During such an update all records will be locked for writing so it is rather stupid to make that on a huge, very used table.

 UPDATE adverts